The final part in our series of our restoration of a 1971 Mitsubishi Galant rally car.

 The whole car was blocked back and prepped for a coat of paint.

 The owner wanted something that stood out so the chosen colour was Acid Green.
 Just on 3 litres of the acrylic colour was applied to the body work and let cure for a few days.
-Following the paint, black coloured stone guard was applied to the lower Flapsections of the doors and sills to resist chipping.
+Following the paint, black coloured stone guard was applied to the lower sections of the doors and sills to resist chipping.

 The countdown was now on to the car re-entering rally service.
 The paint was cut back and polished before contrasting black vinyl stripes and a windscreen sticker were added by our sign writer Richard.